-Christopher Connelly is a KERA reporter based in Fort Worth.
-He specializes in criminal justice and politics, and his reporting regularly is picked up by national shows including Morning Edition, All Things Considered and Marketplace.
+Christopher Connelly is KERA's One Crisis Away Reporter, exploring life on the financial edge.
+Based in Fort Worth, he also covers stories of general interest in Tarrant County, specializing in politics and criminal justice.
+His reporting is regularly picked up by national shows including Morning Edition, All Things Considered and Marketplace.

 Chris led KERA’s coverage of the 2018 midterm elections, filing frequently for national outlets.
 He’s also covered criminal justice policy in the Texas Legislature and at the local level, from the election of Dallas District Attorney John Creuzot to the way prosecutors navigate shifting marijuana policy and address wrongful convictions.